 How To Anchor Battle Ropes

-Battle ropes are easily available for purchase online if your gym doesn’t have access to them.
+Battle ropes are readily available for purchase online if your gym doesn’t have access to them.
 All you need is an anchor to tether the rope to.

 If you’re working out indoors make sure you have adequate space before you begin.
 Sandbags and kettlebells make great anchors.
 Make sure they are heavy enough so that the ropes are well grounded.
 Slip the rope through the handle of the kettlebell or around the handle of the sandbag, and you’re good to go.